-The inspiration came not from a sketchbook, but from nature itself.
-Watching a seed germinate into a sprout, I was struck by how much life unfolds before anything becomes visible.
+Its inspiration came not from a sketchbook, but from nature itself.
+Watching a seed germinate into a sprout, I was struck by how much of life unfolds before anything becomes visible.
 Roots grow first, unseen, anchoring and nourishing what is to come.
 Only then does the sprout emerge, slowly and without urgency.
 That rhythm felt deeply aligned with what ROOTING had already become.

 The form of the mark grew from the word ROOTING itself, with the letters softened into organic shapes rather than spelled out.
 Like roots beneath the soil, some elements are visible, while others are held in space.
 The name is present, but quietly so.